namtvit07/pushpop/README.md

 **Specify your API credentials**

 Now it's time to write a job that connects to APIs and does something real.
 For that we'll need to specify API keys.
-We'll use [foreman](https://github.com/ddollar/foreman) to tell Pushpop about API keys.
-When you use foreman to run a process, it adds variables found in a local `.env` file to the environment.
+We'll use [foreman](https://github.com/ddollar/foreman) to tell Pushpop about these API keys.
+When you use foreman to run a process, it adds variables from a local `.env` file to the process environment.
 It's very handy for keeping secure API keys out of your code (`.env` files are gitignored by Pushpop).

-Create a `.env` file in the project directory and add the API configuration and keys that you have.
+Create a `.env` file in the project directory and add the API configuration properties and keys that you have.
 Here's what an example file looks like with settings from all three services:

 ```
 KEEN_PROJECT_ID=*********